-The District shall provide for appropriate recognition and positive reinforcement for good conduct, self-discipline, good citizenship, and academic success.
+The Board shall provide for appropriate recognition and positive reinforcement for good conduct, self-discipline, good citizenship, and academic success.

 Such behavior is essential in maintaining an environment that provides each student the opportunity to obtain a high quality education in a uniform, safe, secure, efficient, and high quality system of education.

-At each school, the principal or the principalís designee is responsible for receiving complaints alleging violations of this policy.
-All school employees are required to report alleged violations of this policy to the principal or the principalís designee.
-All other members of the school community, including students, parents/legal guardians, volunteers, and visitors are encouraged to report any act that may be a violation of this policy anonymously or in-person to the principal or principalís designee.
+At each school, the Principal is responsible for receiving alleged acts of bullying.
+All employees are required to report alleged violations of this policy to the Principal or the appropriate administrator.
+All other members of the school community, including students, parents/legal guardians, volunteers, and visitors are encouraged to report any act that may be a violation of this policy anonymously or in-person to the Principal.

 Any written or oral reporting of an act of bullying or harassment shall be considered an official means of reporting such act(s).
 Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report.